thepeted/react-babel-sass-webpack/README.md

 │   ├── components
 │   │   └── component.js
 │   ├── index.js                # Entry point for webpack.
 Require your stylesheet here.
-│   ├── styles                  # webpack will work on .css, .sass or .css files here │   │   ├── main.css
+│   ├── styles                  # webpack will work on .css, .sass or .scss files here │   │   ├── main.css
 │   │   └── resets              # Import resets as preferred to your root stylesheet
 │   │       ├── normalize.css